 - 2 tsp olive oil

 - 1 onion chopped

-- Put all ingredients in the pressure cooker, close de lid and cook in high pressure for 10 minutes.
-Wait for the pressure to drop naturally.
+- Close the lid and cook on high pressure for 10 minutes.